 Official pride flag and general flag etiquette

-In June 2018, a designer called Daniel Quasar gave the existing 6 colour pride flag a makeover.
-He released a redesign incorporating elements to bring focus on inclusion and progress within the community.
-He added a five-coloured chevron: The black and brown represent the marginalized people of color, and the white, pink, and light blue colours, meanwhile, reflect those of the transgender Pride flag, which was designed by Monica Helms in 1999.
+In June 2018, a designer named Daniel Quasar gave the existing 6 colour pride flag a makeover.
+They released a redesign incorporating elements to bring focus on inclusion and progress within the community.
+They added a five-coloured chevron: The black and brown represent the marginalized people of color, and the white, pink, and light blue colours, meanwhile, reflect those of the transgender Pride flag, which was designed by Monica Helms in 1999.

 The specifications below must be used and should not be deviated from to allow for consistency in application.

 All flags for interior and exterior use are digitally printed on heavy weight 200 denier nylon for durability purposes.

 The specific Pantone colours that need to be used are as follows:

 Pink - 0521C